archqua/mnist_etc/README.md

 # mnist_etc
 This is for MLOps course.

-Currently there are two train loops in `train` directory:
+Currently there are two train loops in `train_` directory:
 `autoencoder.py` and `classifier.py` to train
-a simple convolution-deconvolution autoencoder and a semi-linear, based on autoencoder's hidden representation, classifier.
+a simple convolution-deconvolution autoencoder and a semi-linear classifier, based on autoencoder's hidden representation.
-These should be run as `[poetry run] python3 -m train.{loop}` from project's root directory.
+These should be run as `[poetry run] python3 -m train.{loop}` from project's root directory or via `[poetry run] python3 train.py`.
 Run classifier's training only when autoencoder's training has finished.

 Resulting weights after two epochs are saved in `artifacts/ae_weights.h5`